 - 1. Briefly push and release the MENU button to display the first submenu option. - 2.
-Push and release the UP \triangle or DOWN ∇ arrow button (by single pushes) to scroll through all the submenu options. - 3.
-Briefly push and release the MENU button to select the displayed submenu option and to open the relevant setup menu. - 4.
-Push and release the UP \triangle or DOWN ∇ arrow button (by single pushes) to select the new setting for this submenu option. - 5.
-Briefly push and release the MENU button to store the new setting and go back to the previously selected submenu option.
+Push and release the up or down arrow button (by single pushes) to scroll through all the submenu options.

-menu (short hold) or the main screen (longer hold).
+- 3. Briefly push and release the MENU button to select the displayed submenu option and to open the relevant setup menu. - 4.
+Push and release the up or down arrow button (by single pushes) to select the new setting for this submenu option. - 5.
+Briefly push and release the MENU button to store the new setting and go back to the previously selected submenu option. - 6.
+Push and hold the MENU button to return to the main menu (short hold) or the main screen (longer hold).